 Powell residents enjoy an exceptional quality of life.
 The Columbus Zoo and Aquarium — one of the top-rated zoos in the country — is practically a neighborhood amenity, and Zoombezi Bay water park sits adjacent to it.
 Alum Creek State Park is a short drive east, offering boating, swimming, fishing, and miles of trails.
 Highbanks Metro Park offers excellent hiking and nature trails just minutes from most Powell neighborhoods, and the local dining and entertainment scene along Olentangy Street continues to grow.
 The community's strong civic culture keeps Powell active and engaged year-round.

-Powell's real estate market is consistently competitive and among the stronger performers in the Central Ohio region.
-Popular neighborhoods include Golf Village near Kinsale Golf Club, Wedgewood with its established homes and mature trees, Liberty Hills near parks and schools, and The Chase offering newer homes with commuter convenience.
-Prices typically range from the mid-$400,000s to over $1 million depending on size, neighborhood, and amenities.
+Powell's real estate market is consistently competitive and among the strongest performers in the Central Ohio region.
+Popular neighborhoods include Golf Village near Kinsale Golf and Fitness Club, Scioto Reserve, Scioto Highlands, Wedgewood with its established homes and mature trees, Liberty Hills near parks and schools, and The Chase offering newer homes with commuter convenience.
+Prices range from the mid-$400,000s to well above $1.5M, with the most active luxury segment running from $900,000 to $1.3M depending on neighborhood, lot size, and finish level.

 If you are looking for the full package — schools, lifestyle, location, and community character — Powell belongs at the top of your list.
-Ludwig Real Estate Group knows Powell and the surrounding Delaware County market inside and out.
-Browse Powell listings below or reach out to our team to start the conversation.
+David and Kelly Ludwig have worked the Powell market at every price point for years.
+When you are ready to buy or sell, we know this ground well enough to make a real difference.

 Total Population